Charities are hitting Trump where it hurts -- the wallet

 Who's next?

-Two more organizations said Monday that they are backing out of events at the Trump club.
+Two more organizations said Monday they are backing out of events at the Trump club.
 The Kravis Center for the Performing Arts will move its February wine auction, and Hearing the Ovarian Cancer Whisper will take its January luncheon to a nearby museum.

 The Palm Beach Preservation Foundation and the Palm Beach Zoo and Conservation Society made similar moves over the weekend.